Mastercard/libpkcs11shim/README.md

 	  Beware: **this mode may overflow memory, if writing to the output can't keep up with the rate of incoming messages**.
 You have been warned!

 - `PKCS11SHIM_REVEALPIN`, when present and set to `1`, `on`, `yes` or `true`, will reveal the PIN or passphrase passed to the `C_Login()` API call.
+- `PKCS11SHIM_PRESERVED_IS_A_STRING`, when present and set to `1`, `on`, `yes` or `true`, will cast the pReserved member of CK_C_INITIALIZE_ARGS struct as a string pointer.
+This is expected by NSS only, and should be used only in this circumstance.
+Setting the variable may lead to undefined behaviour if `pReserved ` doesn't point to a valid string.

 ## Building